Zenlytic/metrics_layer/docs/docs/intro.md

 sidebar_position: 1
 ---

-# What is Granite?
+# What is Metrics Layer?

-Granite is an open source metrics layer.
-It's goal is to make access of metrics consistent throughout an organization.
+Metrics Layer is an open source project with the goal of making access to metrics consistent throughout an organization.
 We believe you should be able to access consistent metrics from any tool you use to access data.

 ## How does it work?

 Right now, the only supported BI tool is Looker.
-Granite will read your LookML and give you the ability to access those metrics and dimensions in a python client library, or through SQL with a special `MQL` tag.
+Metrics Layer will read your LookML and give you the ability to access those metrics and dimensions in a python client library, or through SQL with a special `MQL` tag.

 The python client library looks like this:

 ```
-from granite import GraniteConnection
+from metrics_layer import MetricsLayerConnection

 # References a profile defining where to find the LookML and how to connect to the data warehouse
-conn = GraniteConnection("demo")
+conn = MetricsLayerConnection("demo")

 # Generates the SQL query and runs it against the warehouse, returns a pandas dataframe
 df = conn.query(